Moir\'e Folded Helical States at the Interfaces of Heterostructures: Conclusions and Outlook

-To explore how proximity-induced spin–orbit coupling in TI/graphene interfaces relates to the moiré potentials arising at heterostructure interfaces, we have studied a toy model of a ladder system with moiré modulation, in which the spin–orbit interaction acquires the moire modulation through a slight dimerization of one ladder leg.
+To explore how proximity-induced spin–orbit coupling in TI/graphene interfaces relates to the moiré potentials arising at heterostructure interfaces, we have studied a toy model of a moire ladder system, in which the spin–orbit interaction acquires the moire modulation through a slight dimerization of one ladder leg.

 Without SOC, the spectrum is formed by spin-degenerate moiré minibands whose periodicity is fixed by the superlattice folding.
 Incorporating SOC removes the spin degeneracy and reduces the effective spectral periodicity in the EBZ by a factor of two.
-This reduction arises from the momentum-odd Rashba SOC, which destroys the equivalence of states connected by the original moiré translation.
+This reduction originates from the momentum-odd Rashba spin–orbit coupling, which breaks the equivalence of states related by the original moiré translation symmetry, and constitutes a direct manifestation of the moiré potential entangling the spatial periodicity with the spin–momentum locking at the interface.
+In this way, the system effectively realizes a new synthetic periodicity for the helical states.

 The moiré parameter $\delta$ compresses the electronic spectrum into narrow minibands and increases the density of states near the Fermi level.
-Moire modulated SOC entangles spin, sublattice, and leg degrees of freedom, reshaping the miniband structure in momentum space instead of inducing a simple rigid spin splitting.
-As a consequence it gives rise to emergent helicity spectral functions absent in uniform systems.
+Moiré-modulated SOC entangles spin, sublattice, and leg degrees of freedom, reshaping the miniband structure in momentum space instead of inducing a simple rigid spin splitting.
 We found that helicity weight spreads over a dense manifold of moiré minibands, forming an extended network of helicity-carrying states rather than being confined to a few Rashba-like branches.
-The concurrent halving of the effective EBZ periodicity and the emergence of numerous SOC-driven avoided crossings signals a profound reorganization of momentum-space symmetry.
 Because positive and negative helicity sectors coexist at the same energy, the total helicity current cancels in equilibrium, despite a large local helicity-resolved spectral weight.
-The helicity spectral function therefore captures internal spin-leg textures and fluctuations rather than transport.
+The helicity spectral function, therefore, captures internal spin-leg textures and fluctuations rather than transport.

 The appearance of Dirac-like miniband crossings at finite SOC shows that moiré heterostructures can host relativistic quasiparticles via band reconstruction, even when the underlying bands are nonrelativistic.
 Consequently, helicity-resolved static susceptibilities exhibit sharp peaks, revealing strong collective helicity fluctuations already at the bare-response level.